Back to school.

 Reporter: How does school make you feel?

-Bo: I guess it makes me feel like it every other student feels, that they want to be out doing something else, [Laughter] something we have to do in order to better our lives.
-And there are mornings that I don’t want to come in and I’m sure it’s quite sure the same with your job, like you woke up this morning and saw it was raining, you wouldn’t want to get out and lug that camera around and so forth and so on… same as with any other occupation, something you have to do to get ahead in life…
+Bo: I guess it makes me feel like it every other student feels, that they want to be out doing something else [laughter].
+But it’s something we have to do in order to better our lives.
+And there are mornings that I don’t want to come in and I’m sure it’s quite sure the same with your job.
+Like, you woke up this morning and saw it was raining — you wouldn’t want to get out and lug that camera around and so forth and so on… same as with any other occupation, something you have to do to get ahead in life…

 Reporter: What drew you to this major?